 If you have the energy and time, you can also climb up to Hohenklingen Castle for town views, though the building is now a restaurant and hotel.

 While I thought that Stein am Rhein was gorgeous, it is very, very small.
 There’s really only one street that’s lined with these houses, and then a few small side streets.
 It is so much smaller than Schaffhausen and there’s not much to do besides take pictures and visit the Abbey.
 It is am amazingly well preserved example of a medieval Swiss town but two hours should be sufficient time to explore everything, minus the hike to the castle.
 To be quite honest, I had seen what I wanted to in about half an hour before I got dinner.

 Switzerland is filled with tonnes of historic and charming towns, and both Schaffhausen and Stein am Rhine are fine examples.
-I wouldn’t consider these towns “must-sees,” but they are a great option if you have a free leisurely day or want to travel a bit slower.
+I wouldn’t consider these towns “must-sees” but it would be a serious shame to miss out on seeing such beautifully painted towns, particularly for medieval lovers.
 You can easily visit both in one day.
-Probably my favourite thing about visiting these medieval villages was getting to see painted towns, which are not super common but amazingly beautiful.
+Probably my favourite thing about visiting these medieval villages was getting to see painted towns, which are not super common today but amazingly beautiful.
 It truly is like a remarkable step back in time.

 Have you ever been to Schaffhausen and/or Stein am Rhein?
 What did you think?

 Pin This for Later

 Tags: europe, rhine, schauffhausen, stein am rhein, switzerland